-On December 7-8, 2018, Wake Forest is hosting an event celebrating the poetry of A. R. “Archie” Ammons.
-“About Ammons” will combine readings of favorite Ammons poems with a talk by Wake Forest alumnus Robert West (BA ’91), editor of the newly published and definitive Complete Poems of A. R. Ammons.
-We hope you can join us for this moment to bring together lovers of Archie Ammons and his complex, powerful, and multi-faceted voice.
-Emceeing the program will be Emily Herring Wilson (MA ’62), poet, biographer, and member of the Wake Forest Writers Hall of Fame, whose friendship with Archie Ammons spanned decades.
-There will be poetry readers of all ages including Wake Forest faculty, alumni, and friends read a favorite Ammons poem.
+On December 7-8, 2018, Wake Forest hosted an event celebrating the poetry of A. R. “Archie” Ammons.
+“About Ammons” combined readings of favorite Ammons poems with a talk by Wake Forest alumnus Robert West (BA ’91), editor of the newly published and definitive Complete Poems of A. R. Ammons.
+The evening brought together lovers of Archie Ammons and his complex, powerful, and multi-faceted voice.
+Emceeing the program was Emily Herring Wilson (MA ’62), poet, biographer, and member of the Wake Forest Writers Hall of Fame, whose friendship with Archie Ammons spanned decades.
+Wake Forest faculty, alumni, and friends read a favorite Ammons poem.

-“About Ammons” forms half of a celebratory weekend honoring Wake Forest writers and writing.
-Join us the next morning, Saturday, December 8, in the Benson Student Center, starting with continental breakfast at 8:15 am, for WordsAwake3!, the latest iteration of a program to honor Wake Foresters who have had outstanding careers as writers and champions of writing.
-Four alumni/ae – Linda Carter Brinson, Betsy Teter, Jo DeYoung Thomas, and Doug Waller – will be inducted into the Wake Forest Writers Hall of Fame.
-There will be a colloquy among Hall of Famers Maria Henson, Al Hunt, and Ed Wilson.
+“About Ammons” formed half of a celebratory weekend honoring Wake Forest writers and writing.
+On December 8, in the Benson Student Center, we held WordsAwake3!, the latest iteration of a program to honor Wake Foresters who have had outstanding careers as writers and champions of writing.
+Four alumni/ae – Linda Carter Brinson, Betsy Teter, Jo DeYoung Thomas, and Doug Waller – were inducted into the Wake Forest Writers Hall of Fame.
+There was a memorable colloquy among Hall of Famers Maria Henson, Al Hunt, and Ed Wilson.
 Wake Forest poets of different ages and experiences read from their work.
 Al Hunt delivered a powerful luncheon address, which will be available at this site soon.